Reactivation-Limited/sysv-semaphore/README.md

   // Aquire 2 resources
   if (poolSemaphore.trywait(2)) {
     try {
-      // Use one of the 5 available resources await doSomeWork();
+      // Use the aquired resources
+      await doSomeWork();
     } finally {
       // Release 2 resources